8BitSensei/quartz-test/content/🤖 Technology/Readonly vs Const (CSharp).md

+---
-2023-07-04
+date: 2023-07-04
-Tags: #programming #csharp
+draft: false
+tags:
+  - programming
+  - csharp
+---

-A Readonly can only be set in the declaration or a constructor, and is assigned at **runtime**.
+A Read-only can only be set in the declaration or a constructor, and is assigned at **runtime**.

 A Const must be assigned at the time of declaration, and is assigned at **compiletime** Const is by default static.